dartharthur/algorithms.js/algorithms/sorts/README.md

 * A sorting algorithm is in-place if it uses `<= c log N` extra memory.
 * Examples: Insertion sort, selection sort, shellsort.

+## Complexity of Sorting

+**Computational complexity**: Framework to study efficiency of algorithms for solving a particular problem X.

+**Model of computation**: Allowable operations.

+**Cost model**: Operation count(s).

+**Upper bound**: Cost guarantee provided by some algorithm for X.

+**Lower bound**: Proven limit on cost guarantee of all algorithms for X.

+**Optimal algorithm**: Algorithm with be possible cost guarantee for X (ideally we can prove that upper and lower bound are the same).

+**Example: sorting.**
+* Model of computation: decision tree (can only access information through compares).
+* Cost model: number of compares.
+* Upper bound: ~ N log N from mergesort
+* Lower bound: ~ N log N
+* Optimal algorithm: mergesort

+**First goal of algorithm design**: Finding optimal algorithm.

+Compares?
+Mergesort is optimal with respect to number of compares.

+Space?
+Mergesort is not optimal with respect to space usage.

+Lower bound may not hold if the algorithm has information about:
+* The initial order of the input.
+* The distribution of key values.
+* The representation of the keys.

+Partially ordered arrays: Depending on the initial order of the input, may not need N log N compares (insertion sort requires only N - 1 compares if input array is sorted).

+Duplicate keys: Depending on the input distribution of duplicates, may not need N log N compares (3-way quicksort).

+Digital properties of keys: Can use digit/character compares instead of key compares for numbers and strings (radix sorts).

+## Stability

+A stable sort preserves the relative order of items with equal keys.

+Insertion sort and mergesort are stable.
+Selection sort and shellsort are not stable.

+Insertion sort is stable because equal items never move past each other.

+Selection sort is not stable because a long-distance exchange might move an item past some equal item.

+Any long-distance exchange, where keys are moved past other keys that might be equal, is not stable.